jluchman/domir/README.md

-The formula components are the most important pieces of `domin` as they directly define the terms used to dominance analyze the model and, thus, the scope of all subsets of models.
+The formula components are the most important pieces of `domin` as they directly define the terms used to dominance analyze the model and, thus, the scope of all subsets of models used in the dominance statistics.

 The formula input is derived from three arguments in `domin`.